Meet the Teachers

 facebook | instagram | pinterest | YouTube

 Rhonda Pierce has a dream job. . . teaching sewing enthusiasts about the hardest working 2” piece of steel in the sewing machine – the SCHMETZ needle.
-After presenting 200+ virtual classes, she is happy to meet stitch fans in-person.
-Rhonda created and published 100 issues of SCHMETZ Inspired to SEW.
-She publishes the must read SCHMETZneedles monthly newsletter.
-She is a certificated FitNice System Instructor.
+She lives in the Chicago area.
+Whether presenting SCHMETZ virtually or in-person – she averages 100+ presentations annually and happily provides SCHMETZ facts to make your stitching easier.
+Rhonda created and published 100 issues of the now archived SCHMETZ Inspired to SEW ezine.
+She publishes the “must read” SCHMETZ needles monthly newsletter.
 Her quilt, Color Splash, hung at three International Quilt Festivals.
-Rhonda’s personal blog is www.SewMoreStitches.com.
-With quilt shop, wholesale management experience, and the love of sewing, Rhonda delivers a unique perspective as VP Marketing Director of Euro-notions, and Spokesperson for SCHMETZneedles.com North America.
+Rhonda’s personal website is www.SewMoreStitches.com.
+With quilt shop, wholesale management experience, and the love of sewing, Rhonda delivers a unique perspective as VP/Marketing Director of Euro-notions, and Spokesperson for SCHMETZneedles.com North America.
+Sew SCHMETZ!

 Jim Suzio